iotics-live/iotics-Controller/iotics/README.md

+Iotics Controller Add-on
 ## About

-Share & control your Home Assistant OS with iotics' intuitive user interface. iotics aims to introduce Home Assistant to home members while preserving user control and privacy.
+Easily share and control your Home Assistant OS through Iotics' intuitive user interface.
+Designed to introduce Home Assistant to all household members, Iotics maintains a focus on user control and privacy, ensuring a smooth and secure smart home experience.

 ![iotics dashboard](https://github.com/iotics-live/iotics-Controller/blob/master/iotics/Images/screenshot-003.png?raw=true)

-## Features

-- Multiple instance support
-- User share permissions
-- Personalized dashboards
-- Customizable UI
-- History & statistics
-- Event notifications
-- Local and private
-- Secure remote access

-## Installation
+##Features
+●	Multiple Instance Support: Manage multiple Home Assistant instances from one platform.
+●	User Permissions: Control access levels for each user, preserving privacy and security.
+●	Personalized Dashboards: Create unique dashboards tailored to individual users' needs.
+●	Customizable Interface: Modify the UI to match your preferences for a truly personal touch.
+●	History & Statistics: Access data on device usage and track historical trends.
+●	Event Notifications: Stay informed with notifications on key events and alerts.
+●	Local and Private: Operates locally, ensuring that your data stays private.
+●	Secure Remote Access: Access your smart home remotely with confidence.

+##Installation
-The installation of this add-on is pretty straightforward and not different in comparison to installing any other Home Assistant add-on.
+Installing the Iotics Controller add-on is simple and follows the same steps as any other Home Assistant add-on:

-1. Add the iotics controller repository to Home Assistant by going to Settings > Add-ons > Addon store > page menu > Add repository link "https://github.com/iotics-live/iotics-Controller"
+1. Add the Iotics Repository
+a.
+Navigate to Settings > Add-ons > Add-on Store, click on the page menu (three dots), and select “Add repository”.
+b.
+Enter the repository link: https://github.com/iotics-live/iotics-Controller
+2. Install the Iotics Controller
-2. Select the iotics controller from the list of Add-ons
+a.
+Locate the Iotics Controller in the list of available add-ons and select it.
-3. Click on the "Install" button to install the add-on, installation speed can vary depending on network speed.
+b.
+Click "Install" to begin the installation.
+Installation speed may vary based on network speed.
-4. Start the "iotics Controller" add-on.
+3. Start the Iotics Controller Add-on
-5. Login to the iotics admin interface and complete the setup process.
+4. Set Up the Iotics Admin Interface.
+Log in to the admin interface to complete the initial setup process.

-Notice: This add-on is in open beta and only works with the Home Assistant Operating System (HAOS).
-The iotics controller serves as a backend for the iotics mobile & tablet applications.
-A webapp version is currently under development.
+Note: This add-on is currently in open beta and is designed to work exclusively with the Home Assistant Operating System (HAOS).
+The Iotics Controller acts as the backend for Iotics mobile and tablet applications.
+A web app version is currently under development.

-## Default admin interface credentials
+Default Admin Interface Credentials
-- Username: admin
+●	Username: admin
-- Password: password
+●	Password: password

-## Support

-- All suggestions are welcome [here](https://github.com/iotics-live/iotics-Controller/pulls).
-- Wanna help us squash those pesky bugs? feel free to report your findings [here](https://github.com/iotics-live/iotics-Controller/issues).
-- Prefer to grab the docker image?
-You can find it [here](https://hub.docker.com/repository/docker/iotics/iotics-controller/general)
+For security, please change the default credentials during the initial setup.

+##Support
+We’re here to help and welcome all feedback and contributions!

+●	Suggestions: Have ideas or feature requests?
+Share them here ●	Report Issues: Encounter a bug?
+Help us improve by reporting it here.
+●	Docker Image: Prefer Docker?
+Grab the Iotics Controller image from Docker Hub here.